gbif/checklistbank/docs/INDEXING.md

 ### Verbatim data
-CLB stores the full verbatim data of a record as a JSON serlialized StarRecord instance from the dwca-reader.
-Store the json in a neo node property VERBATIM_JSON.
+CLB stores the full verbatim data of a record in a very efficient byte format serializing a [VerbatimNameUsage](https://github.com/gbif/gbif-api/blob/master/src/main/java/org/gbif/api/model/checklistbank/VerbatimNameUsage.java#L44) instance using the [Kryo library v3](https://github.com/EsotericSoftware/kryo).
+The binary format stored is never changed across minor version changes, but when kryo needs to be updated to a new major version  make sure the format has not changed.

 ### Checklist issues
-To keep track of issues during normalization a new NameUsageIssue enumeration should be created similar to OccurrenceIssue.
+To keep track of issues during normalization the [NameUsageIssue enumeration](https://github.com/gbif/gbif-api/blob/master/src/main/java/org/gbif/api/vocabulary/NameUsageIssue.java) is used similar to OccurrenceIssue.
 A neo list property ISSUE should keep track of anything that happened.

 ### Dataset constituents
+Some checklists are made up of smaller subsets known as constituents to GBIF.
+Each constituent can have its own EML metadata.
+Every core record in the archive can have a datasetNameID or datasetName that specifies the constituent.

-Checklistbank stores the datasetKey and the constituents datasetKey for each record.
-We need to lookup the constituent keys from the registry by using dwc:datasetName & dwc:datasetNameID from the archive record.
-Instead of registry lookups we could also consider to pass a consituents map via the DwcaMetasyncFinishedMessage?
+Checklistbank stores the main datasetKey and the constituents datasetKey for each record.
+We need to lookup the constituent registry key using dwc:datasetName or dwc:datasetNameID from the archive record.
+In order to do this easily the DwcaMetasyncService passes a map of id->UUID inside the [DwcaMetasyncFinishedMessage](https://github.com/gbif/postal-service/blob/master/src/main/java/org/gbif/common/messaging/api/messages/DwcaMetasyncFinishedMessage.java#L30).

-### Extra validations
-A set of extra validations should be done and any arising issues flagged with data otherwise unchanged:

- - classification & rank: verify the records place in the taxonomic classification matches the given rank.
-Most ranks are ordered and it is wrong to place a family record above a phylum record.
- - scientificName & rank: Verify the given rank of a record is suitable for a given scientific name.
-For example a species binomial cannot be of rank genus.

 ### Name usage metrics
 Checklistbank has a name_usage_metrics table that keeps track of various counts for any record.
-It also holds the nested set lft/rgt indices that depend on the taxonomic parent relations in a checklist.
-The normalizer will generate all counts and nested set indices for each name usage record:
+The normalizer will generate all counts for each name usage record as a [NameUsageMetrics](https://github.com/gbif/gbif-api/blob/master/src/main/java/org/gbif/api/model/checklistbank/NameUsageMetrics.java) instance.

-* count_descendants: number of all usages included
-* count_children: number of all accepted taxa being direct children
-* count_synonyms: number of synonyms for this (accepted) taxon
-* count_k: number of distinct accepted kingdoms included
-* count_p: number of distinct accepted phyla included
-* count_c: number of distinct accepted classes included
-* count_o: number of distinct accepted orders included
-* count_f: number of distinct accepted families included
-* count_g: number of distinct accepted genera included
-* count_sg: number of distinct accepted subgenera included
-* count_s: number of distinct accepted species included
-* count_is: number of distinct accepted infraspecific taxa included
- * lft / rgt index: [nested set index](http://en.wikipedia.org/wiki/Nested_set_model#The_technique) - can be generated by iterating in taxonomic order from root taxa depth first to lowest taxa
+### Backbone matching
+ChecklistBank stores a mapping to the GBIF backbone for every record in all checklists.
+This drives a lot of things, e.g. the [Appears in section of the species pages](http://www.gbif.org/species/7222316#appearsin).
+Every time the backbone taxonomy changes we need to re-match all checklist records to the new backbone.
+This match is stored in a dedicated table `nub_rel` in postgres.
+This allows us to truncate the entire table quickly and reinsert new matches as we go without the need to issue slow update queries on the large, main name_usage table.

+The normalizer uses a configurable [backbone matching webservice](http://www.gbif.org/developer/species#searching) to match a name with its classification to the backbone and stores the key and potential issues in the KVP store.
+As every record in a checklist usually has a different name & classification do not use any caching ws-client like we do for occurrences.

 ### Generic data cleaning
 *All* value strings should undergo a basic cleaning doing the following: